oldschoolgg/obdocs/minions.md

 `+smith [quantity] <item>`, for example `+smith adamant dart tips`

 Smithing is one of the more useful skills on the bot, because it is required to create Godswords and such!

+You can recieve a boost to gold bar smelting xp rates by equipping the goldsmith guantlets which increases the xp/bar from 22.5 to 56.2.

 ### Bars
 | **Bar** | **Required level** | **Materials needed** |